 Proceedings of the SMKI PMA

-Each SMKI PMA Member shall be entitled to appoint an Alternate in accordance with Section C5.19 (as it applies pursuant to Section L1.15); provided that:

-the SMKI PMA Chair will be deemed to have nominated the SMKI Specialist to act as Alternate for the SMKI PMA Chair; and

-where the SMKI Specialist is unavailable, the SMKI PMA Chair must nominate another person to act as Alternate for the SMKI PMA Chair (which person may not be another SMKI PMA Member, and which person must be sufficiently independent of any particular Party or class of Parties).
+Each SMKI PMA Member shall be entitled to appoint an Alternate in accordance with Section C5.19 (as it applies pursuant to Section L1.15).
+The SMKI PMA Chair must nominate another person to act as Alternate for the SMKI PMA Chair (which person may be the SMKI Specialist but may not be another SMKI PMA Member, and which person must be sufficiently independent of any particular Party or class of Parties).

 No business shall be transacted at any meeting of the SMKI PMA unless a quorum is present at that meeting.
 The quorum for each such meeting shall be four of the SMKI PMA Members, at least one of whom must be the SMKI PMA Chair (or his or her Alternate).